eclipse-vertx/vert.x/core_manual_groovy.md

     container.deployVerticle("foo.ChildVerticle", config)

 Then, in `ChildVerticle` you can access the config via the `config` property as previously explained.

 ## Using a Verticle to co-ordinate loading of an application

-If you have an application that is composed of multiple verticles that all need to be started at application start-up, then you can use another verticle that maintains the application configuration and starts all the other verticles.
+If you have an appplication that is composed of multiple verticles that all need to be started at application start-up, then you can use another verticle that maintains the application configuration and starts all the other verticles.
 You can think of this as your application starter verticle.

-For example, you could create a verticle `app.groovy` as follows:
+For example, you could create a verticle `AppStarter.groovy` as follows:

-    // Application config

-    def appConfig = [
-        verticle1Config: [
-            // Config for verticle1
-        ],
-        verticle2Config: [
-            // Config for verticle2
-        ],
-        verticle3Config: [
-            // Config for verticle3
-        ],
-        verticle4Config: [
-            // Config for verticle4
-        ],
-        verticle5Config: [
-            // Config for verticle5
-        ]
-    ]

     // Start the verticles that make up the app

-    container.deployVerticle("verticle1.js", appConfig["verticle1Config"])
+    container.deployVerticle("verticle1.js", appConfig["verticle1_conf"])
-    container.deployVerticle("verticle2.rb", appConfig["verticle2Config"])
+    container.deployVerticle("verticle2.rb", appConfig["verticle2_conf"])
-    container.deployVerticle("foo.Verticle3", appConfig["verticle3Config"])
+    container.deployVerticle("foo.Verticle3", appConfig["verticle3_conf"])
-    container.deployWorkerVerticle("foo.Verticle4", appConfig["verticle4Config"])
+    container.deployWorkerVerticle("foo.Verticle4", appConfig["verticle4_conf"])
-    container.deployWorkerVerticle("verticle5.js", appConfig["verticle5Config"], 10)
+    container.deployWorkerVerticle("verticle5.js", appConfig["verticle5_conf"], 10)

+Then create a file 'config.json" with the actual JSON config in it

+    {
+        "verticle1_conf": {
+            "foo": "wibble"
+        },
+        "verticle2_conf": {
+            "age": 1234,
+            "shoe_size": 12,
+            "pi": 3.14159
+        },
+        "verticle3_conf": {
+            "strange": true
+        },
+        "verticle4_conf": {
+            "name": "george"
+        },
+        "verticle5_conf": {
+            "tel_no": "123123123"
+        }
+    }

-Then you can start your entire application by simply running:
+Then set the `AppStarter.groovy` as the main of your module and then you can start your entire application by simply running:

-    vertx run app.groovy

-or

-    vertx deploy app.groovy

-See the chapter on running vert.x in the main manual for more information on this.
+    vertx runmod com.mycompany~my-mod~1.0 -conf config.json

+If your application is large and actually composed of multiple modules rather than verticles you can use the same technique.

 ## Specifying number of instances

 By default, when you deploy a verticle only one instance of the verticle is deployed.
+Verticles instances are strictly single threaded so this means you will use at most one core on your server.

+Vert.x scales by deploying many verticle instances concurrently.

-If you want more than one instance to be deployed, e.g. so you can scale over your cores better, you can specify the number of instances as follows:
+If you want more than one instance of a particular verticle or module to be deployed, you can specify the number of instances as follows:

+    container.deployVerticle("Foo.groovy", 10)

+Or

-    container.deployVerticle("foo.ChildVerticle", 10)
+    container.deployModule("io.vertx~some-mod~1.0", 10)

-The above example would deploy 10 instances.
+The above examples would deploy 10 instances.

 ## Getting Notified when Deployment is complete

-The actual verticle deployment is asynchronous and might not complete until some time after the call to `deployVerticle` has returned.
-If you want to be notified when the verticle has completed being deployed, you can pass a Closure as the final argument to `deployVerticle`:
+The actual verticle deployment is asynchronous and might not complete until some time after the call to `deployVerticle` or `deployModule` has returned.
+If you want to be notified when the verticle has completed being deployed, you can pass a closure to `deployVerticle` or `deployModule`:

+    container.deployVerticle("Foo.groovy") { asyncResult ->
-    container.deployVerticle("foo.ChildVerticle", 10) {
+        if (asyncResult.succeeded) {
-        println "The verticle has been deployed"
+    	    println "The verticle has been deployed, deployment ID is ${asyncResult.result}" } else {
+            asyncResult.cause.printStackTrace()
         }

-## Deploying Worker Verticles

-The `deployVerticle` method deploys standard (non worker) verticles.
-If you want to deploy worker verticles use the `deployWorkerVerticle` method.
-This method takes the same parameters as `deployVerticle` with the same meanings.
+    }

+The handler will get passed an instance of `AsyncResult` when it completes.
+You can use the properties `succeeded` and `failed` on `AsyncResult` to see if the operation completed ok.

+The property `result` provides the result of the async operation (if any) which in this case is the deployment ID - you will need this if you need to subsequently undeploy the verticle / module.

+The property `cause` provides the `Throwable` if the action failed.

-## Undeploying a Verticle
+## Undeploying a Verticle or Module

-Any verticles that you deploy programmatically from within a verticle, and all of their children are automatically undeployed when the parent verticle is undeployed, so in most cases you will not need to undeploy a verticle manually, however if you do want to do this, it can be done by calling the method `undeployVerticle` passing in the deployment id that was returned from the call to `deployVerticle`
+Any verticles or modules that you deploy programmatically from within a verticle, and all of their children are automatically undeployed when the parent verticle is undeployed, so in many cases you will not need to undeploy a verticle manually, however if you do need to do this, it can be done by calling the method `undeployVerticle` or `undeployModule` passing in the deployment id.

-    def deploymentID = container.deployVerticle(main)

     container.undeployVerticle(deploymentID)

+You can also provide a handler to the undeploy method if you want to be informed when undeployment is complete.

+# Scaling your application

+A verticle instance is almost always single threaded (the only exception is multi-threaded worker verticles which are an advanced feature not intended for normal development), this means a single instance can at most utilise one core of your server.

+In order to scale across cores you need to deploy more verticle instances.
+The exact numbers depend on your application - how many verticles there are and of what type.

+You can deploy more verticle instances programmatically or on the command line when deploying your module using the `-instances` command line option.

 # The Event Bus

-The event bus is the nervous system of vert.x.
+The event bus is the nervous system of Vert.x.

-It allows verticles to communicate with each other irrespective of what language they are written in, and whether they're in the same vert.x instance, or in a different vert.x instance.
+It allows verticles to communicate with each other irrespective of what language they are written in, and whether they're in the same Vert.x instance, or in a different Vert.x instance.

 It even allows client side JavaScript running in a browser to communicate on the same event bus.
 (More on that later).

-It creates a distributed polyglot overlay network spanning multiple server nodes and multiple browsers.
+The event bus forms a distributed polyglot overlay network spanning multiple server nodes and multiple browsers.

 The event bus API is incredibly simple.
-It basically involves registering handlers, unregistering handlers and sending, or publishing, messages.
+It basically involves registering handlers, unregistering handlers and sending and publishing messages.

 First some theory: